-The scale, size, and accuracy of the data in a CRM system limit the uses of contact information based on an organization’s existing relationships.
-Relationship intelligence gives organizations faster access to the people who make the decisions.
 Success comes from the strength of relationships, connecting you to an ecosystem greater than your current networks.
-Employees can create a network effect to unlock further value from their organization’s network.
-The collective power of an organization’s business relationships promotes greater internal collaboration among teams and extends the network’s reach into the marketplace.
+Employees can create a network effect to unlock further value from their organization’s.
+The collective power of an companies business relationships promotes greater internal collaboration among teams and extends the network’s reach into the marketplace.

-We may operate in a digitally driven marketplace, but people, relationships and networks still power commerce.
-Identifying key decision makers for your products and services can be a long and costly process where relying solely on a customer relationship management (CRM) system is not enough.
+We may operate in a digitally driven marketplace, but people, relationships and networks still power business.
+Identifying key decision makers for your products and services can be a long and costly process when relying solely on a customer relationship management (CRM) system.
 Relationship intelligence based on accurate, relevant and timely data can help organizations make decisions that will drive exceptional results.
-While the strength of relationships can decide the quality of those results.
-The stronger the relationship between two people, the greater the potential for success.
+The strength of relationships can help decide the quality of those results, however the stronger the relationships between two people, the greater potential for success.

 Building the Brand and Generating Demand

 Data in a CRM system contains a limited set of contacts normally based on the company’s existing relationships.

 The accuracy of that data relies on regular updates from, business development, sales and marketing teams with different business priorities.
 Other data constraints include using the same pool of contacts repeatedly for business development activities and campaigns.
 Over 30% of all contact data becomes outdated each year if not monitored.
 In short, engaging, acquiring and retaining clients becomes difficult because a CRM system will tell you what you already know.

 Research also tell us that nothing is more effective at helping you get in the door than referrals and warm introductions:

 • For 84% of B2B decision makers, the buying cycle starts with a referral.

 • Referrals are also 30% more likely to convert compared to non-referrals.